AHolwell/HomeLINK/README.md

 $ npm test
 ```

-Note: The tests are ran via SST, a quirk of which means you'll need to have configured AWS as described above - though this wont provision anything.
+Note: The tests are ran via SST, a quirk of which means you'll need to have configured AWS as described above - though this won't provision anything.

 ## My Approach